 Of our employees, approximately 62% are represented by 21 different labor unions and are covered under numerous labor contracts.
 The United Steelworkers of America, or the USWA, which had represented more than 300 employees at six of our facilities, recently merged with the Paper, Allied-Industrial, Chemical & Energy Workers' International Union, or PACE, which had represented more than 200 employees at four of our facilities.
 The USWA currently represents more than 500 of our employees at ten of our facilities and, therefore, represents the largest number of our unionized employees.

-The hourly production and maintenance employees at our Follansbee, West Virginia tar distillation plant who are now represented by the USWA recently agreed to a new 5-year labor contract.
-There is one hourly clerical employee at our Follansbee tar distillation plant who is also represented by the USWA.
-The labor contract between us and the USWA for the hourly clerical employee expired on November 4, 2005, but the employee agreed to continue working under the terms of the current labor contract pending the negotiation of a new contract.
-The past practice has been for the clerical employee to accept the same contract as the production and maintenance employees.
-We expect to follow this past practice in the 2005 negotiations.
+The hourly production, maintenance and clerical employees at our Follansbee, West Virginia tar distillation plant who are represented by the USWA recently agreed to a new 5-year labor contract.
+The hourly production and maintenance employees at our Green Spring, West Virginia wood treatment plant recently agreed to a new 3year labor contract with the USWA.
+In addition, negotiations are underway with the Australian Workers Union, the Australian Manufacturing Workers Union and the Electrical Trade Union covering the hourly and maintenance employees at our carbon black plant located in Kurnell, New South Wales, Australia.
+We have about 45 union employees at our Kurnell plant.
+Labor contracts that expire in 2006 cover approximately 20% of our total labor force.